All Episodes

 He was just a bad president.

-After three years of Barack Obama, I am I'm almost nostalgic for the comparatively innocuous years of Bill Clinton.
+After three years of Barack Obama, I am almost nostalgic for the comparatively innocuous years of Bill Clinton.

 The more I see of Barack Obama, the more Bill Clinton looks like Churchill to me.

-I mean, uh we sort of knew.
+I mean, we sort of knew.

-I mean, uh listen, Rush knew, I knew, we all we knew that that we had a guy with incredible socialist leanings, who after you know throwing us all these the this vague, these vague platitudes of hope and change without without actually telling us exactly what he meant, he told us a good bit of what he meant.
+We knew that we had a guy with incredible socialist leanings who, after throwing us all these vague platitudes of hope and change, without actually telling us exactly what he meant.

-He was a radically left leaning presidential candidate who didn't know what he was going to do.
+He was a radically left-leaning presidential candidate who didn't know what he was going to do.

-Well, we just, I guess didn't know exactly we knew Obamacare was coming.
+Well, we just, I guess, didn't know exactly.

 He campaigned on it.